 The value of a currency in Cuba skyrockets: This is how the informal market has evolved in recent hours

-What are the prices of dollars, euros, and MLC being sold for this Sunday in Cuba?
+How much are dollars, euros, and MLC selling for this Sunday in Cuba?

-The informal foreign exchange market in Cuba begins this December 21 with a new development: The price of the freely convertible currency (MLC) has skyrocketed.
+The informal currency market in Cuba wakes up on this December 21 with a new development: The price of the Freely Convertible Currency (MLC) skyrockets.

-Early this Sunday, the digital currency used by the Cuban regime rises from 310 to 320 CUP, representing a ten peso increase compared to its value from the previous day.
+Early this Sunday, the digital currency used by the Cuban regime has risen from 310 to 320 CUP, representing a ten peso increase compared to its value from the previous day.

-At the moment, the MLC is the only currency in Cuba that has reacted in the informal market to the implementation of the official "floating" exchange rate on December 18, which promised stability for the Convertible Currency and attempted to dispel predictions of its potential disappearance.
+Currently, the MLC is the only currency in Cuba that has reacted in the informal market to the introduction of the "floating" official exchange rate on December 18, which promised stability for the Convertible Currency and aimed to dispel predictions of its potential disappearance.

-In the case of the dollar and the euro, there are no changes today: the US currency remains priced at 440 CUP and the European currency at 480 CUP, according to the daily report from the independent media elTOQUE, which documents the fluctuations in exchange rates in Cuba.
+In the case of the dollar and the euro, there are no changes today: the US currency remains valued at 440 CUP and the European currency at 480 CUP, according to the daily report from the independent outlet elTOQUE, which documents the fluctuations in currency prices in Cuba.

 Exchange Rate Evolution